liquidcarrot/carrot/CONTRIBUTING.md

 they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-Contributions to CouchDB are governed by our [Code of Conduct][6] and a set of [Project Bylaws][7].
+Contributions to Carrot are governed by our [Code of Conduct][6] and a set of [Project Bylaws][7].
 Come join us!

 ## Using the issue tracker

 First things first: **Do NOT report security vulnerabilities in public issues!**
-Please disclose responsibly by letting [the Apache CouchDB Security team](mailto:security@couchdb.apache.org?subject=Security) know upfront.
+Please disclose responsibly by letting [the Carrot Security team](mailto:people@liquidcarrot.io?subject=Security) know upfront.
 We will assess the issue as soon as possible on a best-effort basis and will give you an estimate for when we have a fix and release available for an eventual public disclosure.